 News Release

-Washington, DC—Today, First Liberty Institute and the law firm Fish & Richardson announced that Shields of Strength is one step closer to proving that the DoD’s discriminatory refusal to allow production of its popular military-themed dog tags with inspirational Bible verses for service members and their families is illegal.
-This decision comes after production was wrongfully halted more than five years ago following a complaint from an anti-religious group.
+Washington, DC—First Liberty Institute announced that Shields of Strength has reached a multi-million dollar settlement with the Department of War that allows the company to resume production of its popular military-themed dog tags with inspirational Bible verses for service members and their families.
+The settlement comes after production of these tags had been halted for more than five years following a complaint from an anti-religious group.

 “Shields of Strength has been a source of strength and encouragement for our military heroes for over 25 years,” said Kenny Vaughan, owner of Shields of Strength.
 “Every dog tag we ever made was at the request of the troops and their families and it was our honor to do so.
-The hardest part has been declining requests for the last several years.
-We look forward to the day we no longer have to say no to a Solider, Marine, Sailor, or Airman who is asking for a reminder of God’s promise.”
+We are blessed that we can once again meet the needs of our fighting men and women.”

 ###